-In case of an equine emergency please call Herrmann Veterinary Clinic & Mobile Veterinary Care at 317.313.8760 and listen to the instructions on the voice mail.
-As instructed, leave a message and then call 317.627.9365.
-Be sure to leave a message, including your phone number, and then refrain from using that phone until a veterinarian returns your call.
+In case of an equine emergency please call Herrmann Veterinary Clinic at 317.313.8760 and listen to the instructions on the voice mail.
+As instructed, leave a message and someone will return your call.
+Be sure to include your phone number, and then refrain from using that phone until a veterinarian returns your call.

 Map out your trip to the emergency clinic.